Spaceman (2024 film): Production

 In October 2020, Netflix announced that the novel Spaceman of Bohemia would be adapted by screenwriter Colby Day into a feature film of the same name directed by Johan Renck and starring Adam Sandler.
 In April 2021, Carey Mulligan was added to the cast, and the film was retitled Spaceman.
-On April 19, 2021 it was announced that Paul Dano and Kunal Nayyar joined the cast.
+On April 19, 2021, it was announced that Paul Dano and Kunal Nayyar joined the cast.

-Principal photography began in April 19, 2021, in New York City, and wrapped on July 1, 2021, in the Czech Republic.
+Principal photography began on April 19, 2021, in New York City, and wrapped on July 1, 2021, in the Czech Republic.
+In the Czech Republic, filming took place in Prague and surrounding areas of the country's Central Bohemian Region.